gitter-badger/javascript-3/constructors/constructors.md

 }
 ```

+- name your class with the uppercase character.

 #### 2. Use `extends` for inheritance

 > the reason is that it's a built-in way to inherit prototype functionality without breaking `instancof`